RCSD owns and operates 65 full-sized buses (including 19 propane-powered vehicles).

 If you are undecided whether your child will attend, please apply for transportation, it can be cancelled at a later date.
 If you do not meet the April 1st deadline, transportation may be denied.

-Transportation request forms are available at the Transportation Office: 700 Osborne Ave. (south side of Middle School, parking at rear of Middle School, off Griffing Avenue.
+Transportation request forms are available at the Transportation Office: 700 Osborn Ave. (south side of Middle School, parking at rear of Middle School, off Griffing Avenue.

 DOWNLOADABLE FORMS FROM THE TRANSPORTATION DEPARTMENT: Transportation Request Form (pdf)